GitCodeSM/Tkinter/README.md

-# Using Tkinter to show present time and date in desktop window.
+# Using Tkinter to show present time and date in desktop app window.